Commercial Radio

 What was the first commercial radio broadcast in the UK?

 Compared to other countries, the UK was a very late bloomer when it came to commercial radio broadcasting.
-For instance, Australia launched its first commercial radio station in Sydney during November 1923, soon after the US.

-On the other hand, the UK was unable to explore the possibilities of commercial radio, due to the presence of the BBC.
+On the other hand, the UK was unable to explore the possibilities of commercial radio due to the presence of the BBC.

 The British Broadcasting Company appeared in 1922 when radio broadcasting was still in its infancy.
 To begin with, the station only offered shows to local areas – partially for technical reasons.